Interdisciplinary Postdoctoral Training Program in Drug Abuse Research

 Dr. Lakshmi A. Devi is Professor of the Pharmacology and Systems Therapeutics, Psychiatry and Neuroscience Departments.
 She is the Dean for Academic Development and Enrichment as well as Director of the Interdisciplinary Postdoctoral Training Program in Drug Abuse Research.

-Dr. Susana Neves is a Professor in the Department of Pharmacology and Systems Therapeutics.
+Dr. Susana Neves is an Assistant Professor in the Department of Pharmacology and Systems Therapeutics.
 Her research focuses in understanding how certain inhomogeneities in signaling events (called signaling microdomains) contribute to signal specificity in neuronal transmission.

 Lakshmi A. Devi, PhD